passaH2O/dorado/docs/source/install/index.rst

 Installation via `pip`
 ----------------------
-.. note:: Not yet hosted on PyPI

-To `pip`-install this package, use the following command:
+To `pip`-install this package, first ensure that you have the dependencies listed above installed, and then use the following command:
 ::

-    $ pip install dorado
+    $ pip install pydorado

 Installation via `conda`
 ------------------------
-.. note:: Not yet hosted on conda-forge
+.. note:: Some users have experienced dependency incompatibilities when installing via conda.

 To `conda`-install this package, use the following command:
 ::

-    $ conda install -c conda-forge dorado
+    $ conda install -c elbeejay dorado

 Installation from source